codefresh-io/docs.codefresh.io/_docs/installation/codefresh-runner.md

 All CNI providers/plugins are compatible with the runner components.

+## Codefresh Runner Agents and Runtime Environments

+View Codefresh Runners installed for your account and their status.
+The Runner polls the Codefresh platform every three seconds by default to automatically create all resources needed for running pipelines.

+The Codefresh Runners tab in Pipeline Runtimes displays the list of Agents for the account.
+Every Agent is attached to one or more Runtime Environments.
+The API token is the one provided during Runner installation.

+1. In the Codefresh UI, click the **Settings** icon on the toolbar.
+1. From the sidebar, select **Pipeline Runtimes**, and then click [**Codefresh Runners**](https://g.codefresh.io/account-admin/pipeline-runtimes){:target="\_blank"}.

+{% include image.html
+  lightbox="true"
+  file="/images/runtime/runner/runtime-environments.png"
+  url="/images/runtime/runner/runtime-environments.png"
+  alt="Available runtime environments"
+  caption="Available runtime environments"
+  max-width="60%"
+    %}
+1. To add an Agent, click **New Agent**, and do the following:
+  1. In the **Agent Name** field, enter the name of the Agent.
+  1. From the list of **Runtime Environments**, select one or more Runtime Environments to attach to the Agent.
+  1. Click **Save**.

+### Select a default Runtime Environment

+If you have multiple Runtime Environments for an Agent, select the one to use as the default environment for all the pipelines in the account.
+You can always override the default Runtime Environment if needed for a specific pipeline.

+1. In the Codefresh UI, click the **Settings** icon on the toolbar.
+1. From the sidebar, select [**Pipeline Runtimes**](https://g.codefresh.io/account-admin/pipeline-runtimes){:target="\_blank"}.
+1. From the list of Pipeline Runtimes, select the row with the runtime to set as the default.
+1. Click the context menu on the right, and select **Set as Default**.
+  The selected Runtime Environment is outlined to indicate that it is the default.

+###  Override default Runtime Environment for a pipeline

+Override the default Runtime Environment for a specific pipeline through the pipeline's [Build Runtime settings]({{site.baseurl}}/docs/pipelines/pipelines/#build-runtime).

+{% include image.html
+  lightbox="true"
+  file="/images/runtime/runner/environment-per-pipeline.png"
+  url="/images/runtime/runner/environment-per-pipeline.png"
+  alt="Overriding the default Runtime Environment for a pipeline" caption="Overriding the default Runtime Environment for a pipeline" max-width="60%"
+    %}

 ## Codefresh Runner configuration
 After you install the Codefresh Runner, review the [configuration](https://artifacthub.io/packages/helm/codefresh-runner/cf-runtime#configuration){:target="\_blank"} options described in ArtifactHub:
 * [EBS backend volume](https://artifacthub.io/packages/helm/codefresh-runner/cf-runtime#ebs-backend-volume-configuration){:target="\_blank"}